ddev/ddev.com/src/content/blog/working-with-ddev-and-vite.md

 - [config/vite.php](https://github.com/mandrasch/ddev-craftcms-vite/blob/main/config/vite.php)
 - [vite.config.js](https://github.com/mandrasch/ddev-craftcms-vite/blob/main/vite.config.js)

-I guess this could be improved a lot ;-)
+I guess this could be improved a lot ;-) See [DDEV Installation: Codespaces](https://ddev.readthedocs.io/en/latest/users/install/ddev-installation/#github-codespaces) for more information.

 #### Gitpod

 I couldn't find a resource where Vite was used with DDEV in Gitpod.
 Happy to update this section as well with more resources!